deepticodez/BiteWise-AI-Powered-Nutrition-Assistant/README.md

 - 🔄 **Scalable**: Easily extendable to support more classes or switch data sources

 ---

 ## 📦 Dataset Used

-- **[Food-11]([https://www.tensorflow.org/datasets/food101](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset))**: A dataset consisting of 11 distinct food categories used to train the model component of BiteWise.
-The dataset includes labeled images for various food types, enabling accurate food classification for features like smart nutrition tracking and food recognition.
+- **[Food-11 Image Dataset](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset)**: A dataset containing 16,643 food images grouped into 11 major food categories, used to train the model component of BiteWise.
+The dataset includes three splits: training, validation, and evaluation, facilitating effective model training and evaluation.&#8203;:contentReference[oaicite:0]{index=0}

 ---